 - Does the RWD site meet the accessibility guidelines?

-When it comes to automation, it’s no secret that Selenium is the de-facto test automation tool for standard and responsive web sites.
+Selenium is the de-facto test automation tool for standard and responsive websites.
+While Selenium is powerful, you'll need complementary tools, too.

 Let’s list a few important requirements that will complement Selenium, using either open-source tools or products.